darktohka/pgvector-azure-openai-mcp-server/README.md

 # pgvector Azure OpenAI MCP server

-A MCP server with RAG capabilities using Azure OpenAI embeddings and pgvector for PostgreSQL.
+An MCP server with RAG capabilities using Azure OpenAI embeddings and pgvector for PostgreSQL.

 Focuses on Azure OpenAI embeddings.